Kavin1421/Django-ToDoList/README.md

 # Django-ToDoList
-Simple TODOLIST using Python,Django and Mysql
+Simple TODOLIST using Python,Django and Mysql.

 ## Run these Commads
 ### Step 1